-- 1. Make sure the PC and all other peripheral devices connected to it has been powered - 2.
+- 1. Make sure the PC and all other peripheral devices connected to it has been powered down - 2.
 Disconnect all power cords and cables. - 3.
 Locate the M.2 socket on the system board - 4.
-Make sure the notch on card is aligned to the key on the socket. - 5.
-Make sure the standoff screw is removed from the standoff.
+Make sure the notch on card is aligned to the key on the socket.